-A five-member internationally renowned jury will select a total of 10 prizewinning works that are exemplary in terms of the contemporary developments in music theatre.
-Jury members are:
+A five-member internationally renowned jury will select a total of 6 prizewinning works that are exemplary in terms of the contemporary developments in music theatre.
+In 2021 jury members are: